MrHAM17/Bricks_Breaker_Game/README.md

 This is "master" branch(main) of this repo; And presenting latest version (i.e, version no. 1.0) of the app.

-It is the basic Desktop Game Application.
+It is the basic Desktop Game Application.It’s a GUI-based project used with the swing library to organize all the elements that work under the Brick Breaker game.
 Below, point by point complete detailed information is discussed.

 ## Chapter 1: Introduction